prebid/prebid.github.io/dev-docs/modules/userId.md

-### Shared ID User ID Submodule
+### SharedID User ID Submodule

-The Shared ID User Module generates a UUID that can be utilized to improve user matching.
-This module enables timely synchronization and handles opt-out via sharedId.org.
+The SharedID User Module generates a UUID that can be utilized to improve user matching.
+This module enables timely synchronization and handles opt-out via sharedid.org.
 This module does not require any registration.

-#### Building Prebid with Shared Id Support
+#### Building Prebid with SharedID Support
 Add it to your Prebid.js package with:

 {: .alert.alert-info :}